Kirby Super Star: Legacy

 Kirby Super Star was given an enhanced remake in the form of Kirby Super Star Ultra to celebrate the series' 15th anniversary.
 The remake features four new modes, three new minigames, and multiple additions to the base game including new sub-bosses and enemies.
-The remake was released in North America on September 22, 2008 and released to critical and commercial success, selling just under three million copies worldwide.
+The remake was released in North America on September 22, 2008, to critical and commercial success, selling just under three million copies worldwide.

 Many of the music tracks in Kirby Super Star have been remixed in various games, such as the Super Smash Bros. series; the Nintendo 64 game, for instance, had a new version of the Gourmet Race theme as Kirby's theme song.

-Kirby Super Star was made available on the Wii Virtual Console in Japan on October 13, 2009, in North America on May 17, 2010 and in the PAL region on May 28, 2010.
-The Wii U Virtual Console version was released in Japan on May 1, 2013 and in North America and Europe on May 23, 2013.
-When released in Europe for the Wii U Virtual Console, the North American version was included instead of the European version.
-It was also one of the games included in Kirby's Dream Collection, which was released for the Wii in celebration of the series' 20th anniversary.

-Meta Knight's battleship, the Halberd, would reappear in Kirby: Squeak Squad, Super Smash Bros.
-Brawl, Kirby's Epic Yarn, Super Smash Bros. for Wii U, Kirby: Planet Robobot, and Super Smash Bros Ultimate.
+Meta Knight's battleship, the Halberd, would reappear in several games such as Kirby: Squeak Squad, Kirby's Epic Yarn, Kirby: Planet Robobot, and the Super Smash Bros. series.

 A stage based on The Great Cave Offensive appears in Super Smash Bros. for Wii U. In reference to the scope of the mode of the same name, the arena is amongst the largest stages in the game's catalog, and thus supports up to eight players.
 It features a unique mechanic dubbed the "Danger Zones", stage hazards that instantly KO any fighter whose damage percentages exceed 100%.
 The stage was also included in Super Smash Bros.
 Ultimate.

-The game is also included in the Super NES Classic Edition.

 In 2021, Charlie Rosen and Jake Silverman arranged the composition "Meta Knight's Revenge" for The 8-Bit Big Band.
 Their cover was subsequently nominated for and won the Grammy Award for Best Arrangement, Instrumental or A Cappella.